skip to Main Content

 ADAS Executive Director

-Amanda has significant experience as an occupational diver, supervisor, and diving safety industry officer.
-She has worked across various industries including offshore construction, onshore construction, aquarium/zoo, and scientific diving.
+Amanda has significant experience as an occupational diver (onshore and offshore), supervisor, and diving safety industry officer.
+She has worked across various industries including offshore construction and inspection, onshore construction, aquarium/zoo, and scientific diving.
 Amanda has two Masters degrees in Environmental Protection and Management and is qualified as an ADAS Training and Assessment Manager with experience in training development and delivery, and has been a contributor to a wide range of ADAS projects.

 Her positions as Dive Officer at two Sydney universities, facilitator for the French National Convention on Occupational Diving, participation in IDRCF and EDTC meetings, and three years’ experience serving as a Director of the ADAS Board have given her a solid understanding of ADAS’s role and function both nationally and within international arenas.